marcecj/faust_mbstereophony/README.md

 NOTE: the master branch of FAUST recently received a modification that greatly reduces the total compilation time of all of the programs below.
-On my computer all 8 programs now compile in about 8 minutes vs. about 60 minutes before.
+On my computer all 8 programs now compile in about 8 minutes vs. about 60 minutes for the original set of 5 programs (before commit 290a6018591a98e2e0eea279e4947f764cc0e9e2).

 ### RMFB\*